PankratzLab/GenScorePipeline/README.md

     - Effect files saved as .meta files
       - Meta files must contain ‘MarkerName’, ‘Effect’, ‘Freq’, ‘Pvalue’, ‘Chr’ and ‘Position’ (MarkerName should be reflective of name in the genetic dataset) (column names are not fixed - see appendix for notes on usable column names).
       - If ‘Chr’ and ‘Position’ are not present, there is a pre-process step available to look those up using DBSnp databases.
-To get chr and position for a list of rsID: http://genreport.umn.edu/#topOfPage
+To obtain chr and position for a list of rsIDs go to http://genreport.umn.edu/#topOfPage
-      - If looking at a single SNP the effect (beta value) should be 1.
+      - For a single SNP the effect (beta value) should be 1.

     - .pheno files
-      - First 3 columns should be ‘fid’, ‘iid’, and ‘case_control’
+      - The first 3 columns should be ‘fid’, ‘iid’, and ‘case_control’
       - Then add columns for any covariates (e.g., age, sex, etc.)

 2. Create a location directory for GSP (e.g., GSP)
-    - Inside directory:
     - Make a Data directory inside the GSP directory
       - Place .pheno files and a data.txt file here
     - Place .meta files inside the GSP location directory

 ## Run GenScorePipeline

 Run GSP from the directory above the GSP directory.
-- To run interactively:
+- To run interactively: <br>
-  module load R/3.5.0
+  module load R/3.5.0 <br>
   jcp org.genvisis.cnv.gwas.utils.GeneScorePipeline workDir=/ rLibsDir=/

+- To submit as job (.qsub) saved above GSP directory: <br>
+  echo "start GSP at: " `date` <br>
+  cd DIRECTORYNAME <br>
-- To submit as job (.qsub) saved above GSP directory: echo "start GSP at: " `date` cd DIRECTORYNAME module load R/3.5.0 java -Djava.awt.headless=true -Xmx16G -jar plab-internal.jar org.genvisis.cnv.gwas.utils.GeneScorePipeline workDir=./GSP rLibsDir=<DIRECT PATH TO  PERSONAL R LIBRARY>
+  module load R/3.5.0 <br>
+  java -Djava.awt.headless=true -Xmx16G -jar plab-internal.jar org.genvisis.cnv.gwas.utils.GeneScorePipeline workDir=./GSP rLibsDir=<DIRECT PATH TO  PERSONAL R LIBRARY> <br>
   echo "end GSP at: " `date`